PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-18 06:05:45
+Last updated: 2024-04-18 06:06:17
-Random Quote: Send him to Belize?
-I'll send YOU to Belize. - Walter White
+Random Quote: I am one far more accustomed to demanding answers, fool, than to giving them. - Thor